background

 iPhone screenshot showing the process of adding AssistiveTouch as Accessibility Shortcut

 Since AssistiveTouch is intended to be used for multiple screenshots, we recommend turning off full-screen screenshot previews on your iPhone.
-Screenshot previews on iOS 26 let you look up contents inside these images using Apple's Visual Intelligence.
-While it's useful, it may be intrusive for some, as it takes up the entire display, making it harder to take multiple screenshots at once.
+Screenshot previews let you look up contents inside these images using Apple's Visual Intelligence.
+While useful, it may be intrusive for some, as it takes up the whole screen, making it difficult to take multiple screenshots.

 iPhones come with a hidden physical switch that you use to do certain actions, like taking screenshots.
 Yes, we're talking about the Back Tap feature.
 When you configure it properly, you can take screenshots by simply tapping on the back of your iPhone twice or thrice.
+However, it is only limited to iPhone 12 and newer models.
 Here's how to set it up:

 1. Launch Settings and go to Accessibility > Touch.